alexdo1000/bsc-mempool-monitor/README.md

 # BSC Mempool Monitor & Full Node Implementation

-A high-performance, production-ready system for monitoring the Binance Smart Chain (BSC) mempool in real-time, built with Rust and Erigon.
+A high-performance system for monitoring the Binance Smart Chain (BSC) mempool in real-time, built with Rust and Erigon.
 This project demonstrates expertise in blockchain infrastructure, concurrent systems programming, and low-latency transaction processing.

 ## 🚀 Overview